snowplow/snowplowanalytics.com/_posts/2019-05-14-snowplow-r114-polonnaruwa-enrichments/index.md

 The feature has been added to _Scala Common Enrich_ but can be used only in _stream-enrich_ for now.
 We plan to add it to _beam-enrich_ shortly, so that GCP users can benefit from it.

-This incredibly powerful feature has been contributed by [Saeed Zareian](https://github.com/szareiangm) at The Globe and Mail.
-Saeed has also very kindly provided an example of code for an HTTP remote adapter  [here](https://github.com/snowplow-incubator/remote-adapter-example/).
-Many thanks Saeed!
+This incredibly powerful feature has been contributed by [Donald Matthews](https://github.com/dmatth) and [Saeed Zareian](https://github.com/szareiangm) at The Globe and Mail.
+They have also very kindly provided an example of code for an HTTP remote adapter [here](https://github.com/snowplow-incubator/remote-adapter-example/).
+Many thanks Donald and Saeed!

 <h2 id="tutoEnrichment">3.
 New tutorial: add an enrichment to the pipeline</h2>